19hours/sg-statutes/Acts/Co-operative Societies Act.md

 “Central Co-operative Fund” means the fund established under section 71;

-“committee of management” means the governing body of a society which is responsible for the management of the affairs of the society;
+“committee of management” means the governing body (by whatever name called) of a society which is responsible for the management of the affairs of the society;

+[Act 3 of 2018 wef 10/04/2018]

 “credit society” means a society which is registered as a credit society;